Flashgun vs Shotgun

 A concealed weapon is serious business in these parts, especially a massive machete hid by a pasty white guy in a clapped out Sedan with Uighur guides just days after a Uighur plane hijacking.
 Today wasn’t going to pan out the way we’d intended.
 Within a split second I had the business end of a fully loaded shotgun point blank in my chest, mandarin screams echoing off the cliffs while my wife hung her head in her hands silently laughing hysterically at my epic fail.
 Or crying, I couldn’t quite tell which.

-More ordinance poured out the wooden shack, surrounded, shotguns cocked and our entry into the Wild West soon resembled a scene from a Hollywood action film, except the lead roles were played by a sun burnt photographer and dehydrated geography teacher, both reluctant to give up his prized possession.
+More ordinance poured out the wooden shack, wild faces encircling us, shouts in mandarin accented with the cher-ching of priming shotguns.
+Our entry into the Wild West soon resembled a cliched scene from a Hollywood blockbuster, except the lead roles were played by a sun burnt photographer and dehydrated geography teacher, both reluctant to give up their prized possessions.
 First order of the day was not to die, which our guide luckily agreed with, but two Uighurs were not the best allies to have at this point.
 Ethnic minorities within China aren’t on particularly good terms with the ubiquitous Han.
+Sigh.

 The blade was immediately confiscated and whisked off to the hut where, I assumed, it was inspected as a potential WMD, manhandled for secret messages and likely ogled over as the finest metalwork this side of China.
 My head hung low as my heart sank.
-I resisted the urge to argue, mainly because the loaded shotgun was still firmly planted in my sternum, but also because I didn’t want to get anyone else in trouble.
-Raising my eyes I suddenly realised my wife had disappeared, she’d instead followed the blade to the ordinance hut and had started up one of the loudest arguments I’ve ever heard.
-Now, I’m not one to argue with loaded shotguns but it seemed my wife had no such concerns, she wanted that knife back.
+I resisted the urge to argue, mainly because of the loaded shotgun still firmly planted in my sternum, but also because I didn’t want to get anyone else in trouble.
+Or at least any more trouble.
+Raising my eyes I suddenly realised my wife had disappeared.
+Whilst I’d been considering possible adjectives to try out in Mandarin, she’d instead followed the blade to the ordinance hut and had started up one of the loudest arguments I’ve ever heard.
+Now, I’m not one to argue with loaded shotguns but it seemed my wife had no such concerns, she wanted that knife back and no amount of cher-chinging was going to stop her.
 Half an hour later she returned somewhat triumphantly with an empty sheath.
-Small victories, but still my hero.
+Small victories are hard won in this part of the world, my hero for eternity.

-We were all arrested and fined, whilst our Uighur guide had his guide license and driving license confiscated.
-Then we were taken to the nearest police station and charged with a warning and yet more fines.
-My wife argued all the way.
+Needless to say that wasn’t the end of it.
+We were all arrested and fined, our Uighur guide had his guide license and driving license confiscated, we were taken to the border police station and charged with a warning and yet more fines.
+You’ll be happy to know my wife argued all the way.